GabrielDornelles/softmax-classifier/README.md

 # softmax-classifier
-A numpy vectorized and non-vectorized full implementation of Cross entropy loss and backpropagation on cifar-10.
+A numpy vectorized and non-vectorized full implementation of Softmax loss function and backpropagation on cifar-10.

 Learned and implemented through Karpathy/Stanford cs231n course.